U-Network/UNetwork/README.md

 # UNetwork

  UNetwork is a revolutionary protocol for publishing and valuing online content that helps online content platforms better align with the interests of their users.
-Through peer-to-peer network, UNetwork serves as a decentralized distributed network protocol based on blockchain technology and is implemented in Golang.
+Through peer-to-peer network, UNetwork serves as a decentralized distributed network protocol based on blockchain technology.
+UNetwork Mainnet "Ustart" is implemented in Golang.

 ## Highlight Features